Abhishek-k03/FSD_work_expenseTracker/frontend/public/screenshots/README.md

 Add your screenshots here (PNG/JPG/WebP).

-Suggested filenames:
+Current files:

+- homedark.png
-- dashboard.png
+- homelight.png
 - login.png
-- signup.png
+- register.png

-These images are referenced from README.md and can be used in docs or the app.
+These images are referenced from the root README and can be used in docs or the app.